 Quantifying consumers.- On each sampling occasion, we measured tadpole size (tail muscle height and width, body length not including tail, and wet weight) and developmental stage (Gosner stage) of all tadpoles.
 We sampled each mesocosm for mayflies using the same D-net used to collect them, sampling until 20 consecutive sweeps collected no more mayfly nymphs, then counted individual nymphs.

-Quantifying algal abundance.- To quantify algal abundance, we exposed pre-conditioned tiles on the bottoms of to grazing for one, two, and three weeks.
-In week 1, we removed 15 tiles from each mesocosms, sampled algae, and replaced them.
+Quantifying algal abundance.- To quantify algal abundance, we exposed pre-conditioned tiles on the bottoms to grazing for one, two, and three weeks.
+In week 1, we removed 15 tiles from each mesocosm, sampled algae, and replaced them.
 In week 2, five of the previously sampled tiles were removed, sampled again, and replaced.
-In week 3, the conclusion of the experiment, we removed all remaining tiles.
+In week 3, at the conclusion of the experiment, we removed all remaining tiles.
 To sample algae, we scrubbed algae from each tile with a soft toothbrush, suspended it in 60 mL of water, and filtered the suspension onto a glass fiber filter, using an electric vacuum pump.
 These samples were frozen immediately.
 We later measured AFDM of algae on filters as described above.

 Analytical methods